 - In reviewing the condominium insurance, we are not required to verify fidelity bond coverage…nor on liability insurance are we required to verify the inclusion of the severability of interests nor separation of insureds.

-Since these are the two major issues that make a condo unable to be financed, performing a limited review makes approving a condominium a faster and easier process.
+Performing a limited review makes approving a condominium a faster and easier process.

 Interested in learning what are the common issues that trip up condos in not getting an approval on either a limited or full review?
 Click here.